 Americans perceive Tipico (translations: typical) as boring, in hyper-regional Italy, Tipico is remarkable.
 We’re talking local recipes perfected through time, that echo the ingredients and traditions of the region.
 An example: Quinto Quarto (or offal typically of tail, intestine, tripe) is Tipico of Rome and it’s splendid.

-Salt & Pepper Are Not On Restaurant Tables in Italy
+6. Salt & Pepper Are Not On Italian Tables

 Most restaurants in Italy do not have salt and pepper sitting on the table.
 In fact, if you see it, it is likely there for tourists.
 Chances are good, the salt will not shake out, it will be stuck together in a big clump, that’s settled in for the ages.